robertochiaiese/financial-elt-dwh/README.md

 ---

 ## Project Overview
-This project implements a production-style ELT pipeline for ingesting daily stock market data from the Alpha Vantage API , storing it in a PostgreSQL data warehouse, transforming it with dbt, orchestrating workflows via Apache Airflow, and generating interactive financial visualizations using Plotly.
+This project implements an ELT pipeline for ingesting daily stock market data from the Alpha Vantage API, storing it in a PostgreSQL data warehouse, transforming it with dbt, orchestrating workflows via Apache Airflow, and generating interactive financial visualizations using Plotly.

 It demonstrates real-world data engineering patterns: